-At this point in his career, Welles stood at the cusp of breakthrough, not only by revolutionizing Broadway with his virtuoso production of Julius Ceasar, but by standing before an oncoming, history-making career on stage and in motion pictures.
+At this point in his career, Welles stood at the cusp of a breakthrough, not only by revolutionizing Broadway with his virtuoso production of Julius Ceasar but by standing before an oncoming, history-making career on stage and in motion pictures.
 After releasing Citizen Kane in 1941, Welles fought the moviemaking system and, in every instance, from The Magnificent Ambersons to Touch of Evil, he lost the battle.
 When he died, Welles’ genius was all but forgotten, waiting to be discovered again by film historians and cinephiles.
-Linklater’s film shows Welles before the downfall, when he was still a rising star with all the possibility in the world.
+Linklater’s film shows Welles before his downfall when he was still a rising star with all the potential in the world.
 Undoubtedly, this point in Welles’ career is meant to reflect that of the youthful Richard, a symbol of all youthful types, who has everything ahead of him.
 Except, Richard doesn’t have any of that necessary genius.

 The star of the show is Welles, without question, though the uninteresting Richard is the film’s protagonist.
 Across from personalities like Welles, producer John Houseman (Eddie Marsan), and actor Joseph Cotten (James Tupper), what character wouldn’t seem bland?
 It’s not Efron’s fault that his role is dull in comparison to these giants, but a better actor may have been able to draw out our interest.
 As is, Efron feels too safe—the pretty and popular face brought in to sell Linklater’s modest drama.
 Efron’s Richard embarks on a sleepy journey of self-discovery, finding love in the theater secretary (Claire Danes) and friends among the Mercury’s employees, while through it all, the audience waits for McKay to reappear onscreen.